 Still not connected?

-Your TV does support DLNA, and is connected to your home network, and UPnP is enabled as well, but still can’t be detected and connected by iPlayTo?
+Your TV does support DLNA, and is connected to your home network, and UPnP is enabled as well, but still can’t be detected and connected by our app?

-Please make sure that your phone is using your home network WiFi, not 3G/4G network.
-And restart iPlayTo service by tapping the top left restart button.
-Sometimes open iPlayTo and wait for a while will work.
+Please make sure that your phone is using your home network WiFi (same as TV), not 3G/4G/5G network.
+And restart the service by tapping the upper left restart button.
+Sometimes waiting for a while will work.